 Software Emulators that support using WOZ

 An open source Apple ][ emulator for macOS.
 It currently supports reading but not writing to WOZ files.
 Its emulation is very good.

 A fantastic Apple ][ emulator for macOS.
-It supports reading and writing to WOZ files.
+It supports reading and writing to WOZ 1.0 and 2.0 files.
 Its emulation is very good.

 The granddaddy of emulators.
-It currently support reading but not writing to WOZ files.
-Its emulation is good, but not yet complete, due to imperfect emulation of the MC3470 chip.
+It currently support reading but not writing to WOZ 1.0 and 2.0 files.
+Its emulation is very good.

 Hardware Emulators that support using WOZ

 A great floppy drive emulator for use with your Apple ][ or Macintosh.
 Supports WOZ 1.0 and 2.0

 A floppy drive emulator that connects up to your Apple ][ series.
 Supports WOZ 1.0 and 2.0.